pearll16/Thea/CONTRIBUTING.md

 ## Getting Started

-To set up a development environment for Thea, follow the instructions in the [README.md](README.md) file.
+To set up a development environment for Zen, follow the instructions in the [README.md](README.md) file.
 This includes cloning the repository, installing dependencies, and running the application.

 ## Code of Conduct